renanbarbosarn/renanbarbosarn/README.md

 ### Hi there 👋
-- Studying development and cybersecurity
+- I'm studying development and cybersecurity